RebootJeff/github-cred/README.md

 The app will use the GitHub API (v3) to find a given user's contributions.

+0. Search for all of a user's PRs.
+0. Filter for PRs that target repos not owned by user.
+0. Request details for each PR.
+0. Extract interesting PR data:
+  - title, body
+  - Counts of additions, deletions, files changed
+  - Count of commits
+  - Count of comments
+  - State (merged?)
+  - Timestamps (created, modified, merged, closed)
+0. Highlight merged PRs.

 GitHub API interactions will take place on the server side to make use of a rate-limit-conquering (well, kinda) personal access token.
 Read the Challenges section of this README for more details.
 You know you wanna.

 ### Main Tech